actris-cloudnet/dataportal-docs/sites/korppoo.md

 # Korppoo

-Korppoo is part of weather radar network of Finnish Meteorological Institute (FMI).
+Korppoo (KOR) is a weather radar site located in Rumar on Korppoo island, part of Parainen municipality in Archipelago Sea, Western Finland.
+The site was established in 1997 as part of the weather radar network of the Finnish Meteorological Institute (FMI).

 ## Links